If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 Here to help

-Please also visit the following link on our website for more information on what the landlord's and leaseholders’ rights and responsibilities are, which will apply when you become a leaseholder:
+Please also visit the link below on our website for information on what the landlord's and leaseholders’ rights and responsibilities are.
+These would apply when you buy your home and become a leaseholder: